Data4Democracy/immigration-connect/public-charge/docketsync/README.md

 * docker
 * API key from https://regulations.gov

-The `d4d/docketsync` Docker container has a pre-installed Python 3.6+ interpreter and all of the packages necessary to run `docketsync`.
-The container also includes a copy of the `docketsync` program.
-You can build the Docker container by either using the `build` target in the Makefile:
+The `d4d/docketsync` Docker image has a pre-installed Python 3.6+ interpreter and all of the packages necessary to run `docketsync`.
+The image also includes a copy of the `docketsync` program.
+You can build the Docker image by either using the `build` target in the Makefile:

 ```
 make build